googleapis/java-shared-dependencies/.github/ISSUE_TEMPLATE/feature_request.md

 [google-cloud-java/java-shared-dependencies](
 https://github.com/googleapis/google-cloud-java/tree/main/java-shared-dependencies).
 This repository will be archived in the future.
-Future releases will appear in the new repository (https://github.com/googleapis/google-cloud-java/releases).
-The Maven artifact coordinates (such as `com.google.cloud:google-cloud-core`) remain the same.

 Thanks for stopping by to let us know something could be better!